wmpauli/keras-yolo3/README.md

 - (optional) [http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtest_06-Nov-2007.tar](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtest_06-Nov-2007.tar)

 Please unpack these tar balls into the root directory of this repository (i.e. `/<path>/<to>/<repo>/VOCdevkit/`).

+> Please also use follow the above instructions to convert the dataset to the format expected by this repo (`voc_annotation.py`).

 ### Create AML workspace and upload data to Azure Blob Storage